Zooplankton

 Indicator Targets

-Targets have not yet been defined for these indicators.
+Targets are not defined for these indicators.
 When evaluating trends in the indicators, it is important to note that high biomass of any group would indicate high prey availability for their predators.
 However, because there is a complex food web in the Salish Sea where sustained predation will decrease biomass, low biomass does not necessarily indicate that the system is in an unhealthier state than when biomass is high.

 Other Resources